Brendan977/BootCamp/README.md

-In-Depth Analysis using Excel to Uncover Hidden Trends in a Large Crowdfunding Campaign Dataset:
+In-Depth Analysis using Excel to Uncover Hidden Trends in a Large Crowdfunding Campaigns Dataset:

 Purpose:
 Can be practically utilized for decisons regarding funding if benchmarks within a campaign are met.